Topological Graph-based Analysis of Solid-State Ion Migration: Results Discussions

-To exemplify our approach, we use two materials: MnO2$_2$ in the $\lambda$ phase~\cite{Juran2018Apr} and layered CoO$_2$ with ABBA stacking~\cite{Laubach2009Apr}.
-After inserting Li into the sites suggested by the charge density analysis and relaxing the new structures \cite{Shen2020Oct}, two distinct inserted structures for each material were topotactically matched to the host material as shown in Fig.~\ref{fig:gen_meta_stable}.
+To exemplify our approach, we use two materials: MnO2$_2$ in the $\lambda$ phase~\cite{Juran2018Apr} with cubic spinel structure and layered CoO$_2$ with ABBA stacking~\cite{Laubach2009Apr}.
+After performing indepedent single Li insertions into the sites suggested by the charge density analysis and relaxing the new structures~\cite{Shen2020Oct}, two distinct singly-inserted structures for each material were topotactically matched to the host material as shown in Fig.~\ref{fig:gen_meta_stable}.
 We denote the base structure $S_{\rm base}$ and the set of relaxed inserted topotactic structures $\{S_{\alpha}\}$ where $\alpha \in \{A, B\}$ for both examples.
-Since the host sublattice (which does not contain the working ion) of each $S_\alpha$ can be mapped onto $S_{\rm base}$, the relaxed positions of the cation in each structure can also be mapped to position $\mathbf{s}_\alpha$ in $S_{\rm base}$.
+Since the host sublattice (which does not contain the working ion) of each $S_\alpha$ can be mapped onto $S_{\rm base}$, the relaxed positions of the cations in each structure can also be mapped to position $\mathbf{s}_\alpha$ in $S_{\rm base}$.
 This mapping allows us the identify two symmetry-distinct metastable sites $\mathbf{s}_A$~(blue) and $\mathbf{s}_B$~(orange) for MnO$_2$ and CoO$_2$, respectively.
 Utilizing the \texttt{spglib} package~\cite{Togo2018Aug} and its interface with \texttt{pymatgen}~\cite{Ong2015Feb}, we analyze the crystal symmetry of the structure with the inserted ion, $S_{\rm base}$, and apply the valid point group operations to each $\mathbf{s}_\alpha$ to generate all of the possible cation positions, designated by an integer index value $i$ at position $\mathbf{r}_i$, in the unit cell.